mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 03 August 2025

-- The average temperature today is 19.62˚C,
+- The average temperature today is 19.25˚C,
-- With highs of 19.99˚C and lows of 19.26˚C,
+- With highs of 19.99˚C and lows of 18.71˚C,
-- It may feel like 19.23˚C with overcast clouds
+- It may feel like 18.93˚C with light rain
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 61%
+- The pressure is 1019hPa and humidity is 65%
 - The sun will rise at 04:33 and set at 19:55

 <!-- weather_marker ends -->